mposolda/keycloak-quickstarts/README.md

 # <span>Keycloak</span> Quickstarts

-<span>Keycloak</span> is an Open Source Identity and Access Management solution for modern Applications and Services.
+<span>Keycloak</span> is an Open Source Identity and Access Management solution for modern Applications and Services. foo bar

 The quickstarts herein provided demonstrate securing applications with <span>Keycloak</span> using different programming languages (and frameworks) and how to extend the server capabilities through a set of Java-based [Service Provider Interfaces(SPI)](https://www.keycloak.org/docs/latest/server_development/).